HenryZuo/Frontend_Facebook/README.md

 # Frontend Facebook
-A Facebook website built entirely on jquery and ajax
+A minimal Facebook website built entirely on jquery and ajax

 ## Project Purpose